Waterbury & Danbury

 COVID-19 Important Messages

-Registration for spring 21 classes will open October 20 for current students.
+Registration for summer and fall 21 classes will open April 6 for continuing students.

 Continuing students click here to register on myCommNet.